AndrewMMickel/event-logger/README.md

 Event Logger
 =============
 A project used for recording notable events.
 It uses a reusable form to let the user create as many events as they want.
+They can create an event, view all the information of the event, edit the event, and delete the event.
+For the background and button designs I went with a space theme, so starry sky and green

 Project requirements
 --------------------